jermspeaks/christmas-adventure/CHOICES.md

 ## section-150.md - "Chaos in Starlight Hollow"

 - Choice 1: "Talk to the townspeople to understand what's happening" → `section-151.md` ⚠️ **DUPLICATE**
-- Choice 2: "Use the Memory Keeper to try to stabilize the magic" → `section-151.md` ⚠️ **DUPLICATE**
+- Choice 2: "Use the Keepsake Keeper to try to stabilize the magic" → `section-151.md` ⚠️ **DUPLICATE**
 - Choice 3: "Find Kvothe and ask for their help" → `section-151.md` ⚠️ **DUPLICATE**

 **Duplicate Targets:**